cet63/audio_chat/README.md

-# Conference Chat
+# AudioChat

-This is a application that uses [OpenAI Whisper](https://github.com/openai/whisper) to transcribe the conference audio, uses [Chroma](https://docs.trychroma.com/) to store vectorized texts, and uses [langchain](https://github.com/hwchase17/langchain) to interact with LLMs.
+This is a application that uses [OpenAI Whisper](https://github.com/openai/whisper) to transcribe audios, uses [Chroma](https://docs.trychroma.com/) to store vectorized texts, and uses [langchain](https://github.com/hwchase17/langchain) to interact with LLMs.

-There is a demo here: https://cet63--pod-fastapi-app.modal.run/ , which is forked by [Modal examples](https://github.com/modal-labs/modal-examples/tree/main/06_gpu_and_ml/openai_whisper/pod_transcriber).
+There is a demo here: https://cet63--pod.modal.run/
+, which is forked by [Modal examples](https://github.com/modal-labs/modal-examples/tree/main/06_gpu_and_ml/openai_whisper/pod_transcriber).
 It splits an audio to small chunks using the ffmpeg `silencedetect` filter, and then Modal spins up 100-300 containers for a single transcription run, so hours of audio can be transcribed on-demand in a few minutes.